johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 ## Visualizing and Testing Assumptions

-Visualising the data can tell us something about its shape and distrubtion.
+Visualizing the data can tell us something about its shape and distrubtion.

 ![image](./images/s2_normal_distribution_plot.png)
+*Figure 1: Visualizing Data*

 However, we may often need to test assumptions about the data to determine if these assumptions are correct.
 We can, for example, test the data to see how closely it follows a normal distribution.